This page explains how to calculate, set-out and cut Common Rafter Lengths used in a Gable Roof. .

-Unless you want to just leave the rafters long and pull a string line through and cut the tails off later there are two quick calculations to do for the roof rafter lengths as shown in the picture above.
+Unless you want to just leave them long and pull a string line through and cut the tails off later there are two quick calculations to determine the two lengths as shown in the picture above.
 One for the actual length from plate to ridge, the other for the added overhang that will take the fascia and soffit boards.
 You can see in the picture below where the two right angle triangles are that we use to make the calculations.

 The difference between the green span and the purple span below is the addition of the horizontal overhang shown above to allow a fixing for the fascia and soffit boards.